-Pursuant to the April 27, 1999 Property Escrow Agreement between the District and Dynegy South Bay LLC (formerly Duke Energy South Bay LLC), the District had approximately \$1.1 million as of June 30, 2020, and as of June 30, 2019, in a Property Escrow Account with US Bank for decommissioning, dismantling, and environmental remediation of the South Bay Power Plant Site.
+Pursuant to the April 27, 1999, Property Escrow Agreement between the District and Dynegy South Bay LLC (formerly Duke Energy South Bay LLC), the District had approximately \$1.1 million as of June 30, 2021 and 2020, in a Property Escrow Account with US Bank for decommissioning, dismantling, and environmental remediation of the South Bay Power Plant Site.
 All of the escrow funds are invested in a Wells Fargo Government Money Market Fund rated by Moody's as Aaa-mf.
 The Property Escrow Funds may be used by Dynegy solely in connection with the End of Term Actions stated in the Lease Agreement and the Remediation Measures as stated in the Environmental Remediation Agreement.

 The District has an amended escrow agreement dated July 27, 1994, with the City of Imperial Beach to provide an escrow fund of \$300 thousand for certain claim costs attributable to District property which may arise from beach clean-up, pier maintenance, and lifeguard services.
-The escrow funds are invested in a US Bank money market account and had a balance of \$300 thousand as of June 30, 2020 and 2019.
+The escrow funds are invested in a US Bank money market account and had a balance of \$300 thousand as of June 30, 2021 and 2020.

-On July 1, 2004 the District established an escrow agreement for Payment Agreement Obligations with National Union Fire Insurance Company of Pittsburgh, PA, on behalf of itself and other member companies of American International Group, Inc., as beneficiary, and the Bank of New York Mellon as escrow agent.
+On July 1, 2004, the District established an escrow agreement for Payment Agreement Obligations with National Union Fire Insurance Company of Pittsburgh, PA, on behalf of itself and other member companies of American International Group, Inc., as beneficiary, and the Bank of New York Mellon as escrow agent.
 The escrow fund was created for the purpose of providing collateral for the District's obligations under any workers' compensation claim.
-The balance in the escrow account was approximately \$4.4 million as of June 30, 2020, and approximately \$3.3 million as of June 30, 2019, and is invested in the Dreyfus Treasury Securities Cash Management Fund, a money market fund administered through the Bank of New York Mellon, an uncollateralized fund with 100% holdings in U.S. treasury obligations with daily access.
-The Fund's ratings per Moody's are Aaa-mf and Aaa-mf as of June 30, 2020 and June 30, 2019.
+The balance in the escrow account was approximately \$4.4 million as of June 30, 2021 and 2020, and is invested in the Dreyfus Treasury Securities Cash Management Fund, a money market fund administered through the Bank of New York Mellon, an uncollateralized fund with 100% holdings in U.S. treasury obligations with daily access.
+The Fund ratings per Moody's are Aaa-mf and per S&P at AAAM as of June 30, 2021 and June 30, 2020.

 Under provisions of the indenture for the District's Revenue Bonds 2004 Series A and B and the 2013 Refunding Revenue Bonds Series A, the District is required to maintain a Reserve Fund of \$2.5 million with an independent trustee.
 The District's trustee is US Bank and the funds are invested in the First American Treasury Obligations Fund in accordance with the language in the District's bond documents.
 The Fund invests exclusively in short-term U.S. treasury obligations and repurchase agreements secured by U.S. treasury obligations.
-The Fund had a rating of AAAm from S&P, Aaa-mf from Moody's, and AAAmmf from Fitch as of June 30, 2020 and June 30, 2019.
+The Fund had a rating of AAAm from S&P, Aaa-mf from Moody's, and AAAmmf from Fitch as of June 30, 2021 and June 30, 2020.

-GASB Statement No. 72, Fair Value Measurement and Application
+Fair Value Measurement and Hierarchy